abdimoha-dev/car-hire/README.md

 # About
 <br/>
 This is a python/Django project demonstrating Role based Access Control using an example of a car hiring company.
-It includes CRUD functionalities and REST APIs.<br/>
+It includes CRUD functionalities and REST APIs.
 ### Instrallation & setup
 cd requirements
 run: pip3 install -r requirements.txt